Unemployment in Philippines

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, fell further to 31.6 in April from 39.7 in March, hitting a new series low.
+The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, edged up to 49.9 in May, following April´s 49.0.